Large-scale estimation of random graph models with local dependence: Simulation results

-In the small-network scenario, we generate data by using between-neighborhood natural parameters $\eta_{1,k,l}(\bthetas, \zs) = -.882 \log n$ and within-neighborhood natural parameters $\eta_{1,k,k}(\bthetas, \zs) = -.434 \, \log n_k(\zs) $ and $\eta_{2,k,k}(\bthetas, \zs) = .217 \, \log n_k(\zs)$.
-According to Figure~\ref{small_accuracy}, the two-step likelihood-based approach is almost as good as the Bayesian approach in terms of neighborhood recovery in the balanced case but worse in the unbalanced case.
-The worse performance in the unbalanced case may be due to the fact that there are smaller neighborhoods in the unbalanced case than in the balanced case and recovering small neighborhoods is more challenging than recovering large neighborhoods.
-However, while the Bayesian approach has a small advantage in the unbalanced case, Table \ref{table:time} shows that the cost of the small improvement in neighborhood recovery is excessive: the computing time of the Bayesian approach is 370 times higher than the computing time of the two-step likelihood-based approach.
+The results of the small-scale simulation study I are shown in Figure~\ref{small_accuracy}.
+The results suggest that the two-step estimation approach is almost as good as the Bayesian approach in terms of block recovery in the balanced case ($K = 3$ blocks of size $10$), but is worse in the unbalanced case ($K = 3$ blocks of size $5, 10, 15$).
+The worse performance in the unbalanced case may be due to the fact that there are smaller blocks in the unbalanced case than in the balanced case, and recovering small blocks is more challenging than recovering large blocks.
+That said, the advantage of the Bayesian approach over the two-step estimation approach in terms of block recovery in the unbalanced case is limited, and comes at excessive costs: Table \ref{table:time} reveals that the computing time of the Bayesian approach is thousands of times higher than the computing time of the two-step estimation approach.